Popular Q&A: Curiosities

 Posted By Marty Hughes, DC

 In a world filled with generally atrocious and injurious shoes, there are many possible contenders for “worst type of footwear.”
 In reality, though, there exists a continuum of footwear, ranging from models that are practically unwearable to models that let you realize your full foot potential.
-Still, some shoes ignominiously rise above the rest when it comes to...
+Still, some shoes ignominiously rise above the rest when it comes to sheer awfulness.
+Because of the utter ridiculousness of their design and construction...
 Read more

 Why Do My Shoes Always Wear Out in the Same Spot?